 The Research Into Medicinal Cannabis

 The research into cannabis is limited when compared to other ways of treating mental health problems.
-The NHS in 2019 called for ‘quality evidence into medical cannabis’.
+The NHS in 2019 called for ‘quality evidence into medical cannabis’, but the majority of the research the NHS have done can be found here.
 Perhaps in a world where cannabis is still criminalized, the government does not feel it is worth researching the benefits.
 However, let’s look through what we know, and let’s take a look at some of the positives and negatives of using medicinal cannabis to treat mental health problems.

 - Reduces social anxiety – the relaxation effects that come from predominantly-CBD cannabis can reduce social anxiety.
 It settles the nerves, and can stop negative thoughts.